 Finally, we can generate the installation token to complete the Icinga web 2 plugin installation:

 # icingacli setup token show

 Icinga2 will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/icingaweb2/setup or http://server-ip/icingaweb2/setup and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com/icingaweb2/setup or http://server-ip/icingaweb2/setup and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Icinga 2.
 Thanks for using this tutorial for installing the latest version of Icinga 2 open source monitoring system on Debian 9 Stretch server.
 For additional help or useful information, we recommend you to check the official Icinga 2 website.